FDio/hicn/utils/sysrepo-plugins/README.md

           +---w swif?      uint32

-In order to run different RPCs from controler you can use the examples in the controler_rpcs_instances.xml under plugin/yang/.
+In order to run different RPCs from controler you can use the examples in the controler_rpcs_instances.xml in the yang-model.
 Here you can find the content:

 <node-params-get xmlns="urn:sysrepo:hicn"/>